 Prevention strategies focus on minimizing triggers:

-• Bathe your baby using gentle cleansers without fragrances;
+- Bathe your baby using gentle cleansers without fragrances;

-• Launder clothes with baby-safe detergents;
+- Launder clothes with baby-safe, fragrance-free detergents;

-• Avoid overdressing especially in warm weather;
+- Avoid overdressing, especially in warm weather;

 Good hygiene combined with attentive observation keeps most rashes at bay.
+Prevention is especially helpful for babies who have eczema-prone skin, frequent diaper irritation, or reactions to scented products.

 Nutritional Considerations Affecting Skin Health